-As of December 31, 2024, we own granted patents and patent applications covering the composition of matter of our commercial product KIMMTRAK (tebentafusp).
+As of December 31, 2023, we own granted patents and patent applications covering the composition of matter of our commercial product KIMMTRAK (tebentafusp).
 The patents include claims that cover the specific sequence of KIMMTRAK, as well as claims that cover TCR variants with similar biological properties.
 Granted patents have been obtained in major territories including two in the United States and 28 in foreign jurisdictions, including Europe (including United Kingdom, France, Germany, Italy, Spain, Ireland, Denmark and the Netherlands), Australia, Canada, China, Hong Kong, Japan, Mexico, Eurasia and South Africa.
-These granted patents are set to expire in 2030.
-In the United States, a patent term extension ("PTE") application has been filed and is anticipated to extend the patent term such into the first quarter of 2035.
-Requests for supplementary protection certificates ("SPC") have been filed and granted in Australia and Canada, extending patent term through the second quarter of 2035 and 2032, respectively.
-SPCs have also been filed in Europe (with grants in at least 10 European territories) extending patent term through the second quarter of 2035.
-Further patent families have been filed including those directed to dosing regimen, formulation, and methods of treatment.
-If granted, these applications would provide possible additional upside protection to at least 2042.
+These granted patents are expected to expire in 2030.
+Applications for patent term extension and/or supplementary protection certificates have been filed in several jurisdictions including the United States, which, if granted, could extend protection by up to 5 years to 2035.
+Further patent families have been filed including to cover the label dosing regimen, formulation, and methods of treatment.
+If granted these applications would extend protection to at least 2042.